Winnti – BioGenix Solutions

 Conditional Access Policy Review:

-• A single policy lifecycle review at merger integration close would have eliminated this path
+• A single policy lifecycle review after the post-merger consolidation would have eliminated this path

 • Why Effective: Closes the lateral movement path but doesn’t address the initial foothold or exfiltration infrastructure